rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

         self.speed = 0.5
 ```

-The speed is defined in the same units as the triangle and screen coordinates, so it should take 4 seconds to move from one edge of the screen $(-1.0)$ to the opposite edge $(1.0)$.
+The speed is defined in the same units as the screen coordinates, so it should take 4 seconds to move from one edge of the screen (at $-1.0$) to the opposite edge (at $1.0$).

 <input type="checkbox" class="checkbox inline"> Inside the `update` method, delete the code before `glClear(GL_COLOR_BUFFER_BIT)` and add the following code: